royorel/StyleSDF/README.md

 </div>

 ## Updates
+12/26/2022: A new HuggingFace demo is now available.
+Special thanks to [@SerdarHelli](https://github.com/SerdarHelli) for the implementation.<br>
 3/27/2022: Fixed a bug in the sphere initialization code (init_forward function was missing, see commit [0bd8741](https://github.com/royorel/StyleSDF/commit/0bd8741f26048d26160a495a9056b5f1da1a60a1)).<br>
 3/22/2022: **Added training files**.<br>
 3/9/2022: Fixed a bug in the calculation of the mean w vector (see commit [d4dd17d](https://github.com/royorel/StyleSDF/commit/d4dd17de09fd58adefc7ed49487476af6018894f)).<br>